Bourboulenc Grape Variety

 That said, some excellent wines that see very little new wood are being made today.
 Château Haut-Lagrange, for example, prefers to ferment its whites in concrete tanks, aging on the fine lees for up to 12 months.
 Only a minimal volume of oak-matured wine is blended into the final cuvée, used to add structure and mouthfeel.
 The wines of this underrated estate are reliably excellent – stylish and balanced expressions of both the terroir and varieties employed.
 If you dislike aggressively oaky caricatures, you know where to look!

 21st-century Bordeaux is no stranger to upheaval.
 The region has witnessed a series of tectonic movements of late, including the authorization of new grape varieties, the sidelining of Merlot due to global warming, and emerging opportunities afforded by tourism and direct sales.
-But most importantly of all, Bordeaux is becoming globally renowned as a major producer of white styles, in addition to red.
+Most importantly, Bordeaux is becoming globally renowned as a major producer of white and red styles.
 The fresh and fragrant white wine market is booming, and Bordeaux understands it cannot be left behind.

 Guide to Bordeaux Gastronomy: Read more